Cape Buffalo Hunts in Africa

 This exciting hunt for West African Savanna Buffalo will take place on 600,000 acres in a comfortable camp.
 You may take an additional Group A animal (no Lord Derby Eland) and four Group B animals and experience the excellent hunting that Cameroon is known for.

 Rifle Only 1 x 1 Only $3,500 All-In!!

 2023 / 2024

 This is a great deal on a 5-Day Cape buffalo cow hunt in South Africa.
-Hunting Cape buffalo cows is challenging, as they are usually in herds with calfs and are very alert.
+Hunting Cape buffalo cows is challenging, as they are usually in herds with calves and are very alert.
 Singling out an older cow without a calf can be tricky.
-Your safari will be conducted from a 3.5-star lodge and will be done in bushveld that is very thick.
+Your safari will be conducted from a 3.5-star lodge and will be done in bushveld which is very thick.
 Plains game is available once your buffalo cow is in the salt.

 Cape Buffalo Hunts

 Cape buffalo hunts are the most popular dangerous game hunt in modern day Africa.
 With the modern day safari evolving into specialized single species safaris that target a primary animal, the affordability of Cape buffalo hunts has positioned them as an African favorite.
 Most hunters begin by hunting plains game for a safari or two.
 Once they have gotten their feet firmly planted on African soil, many take their first dangerous game safari by targeting the Cape buffalo.
 Cape buffalo hunts are the most affordable hunt out of the big five dangerous game animal hunts.
 Hunting Cape buffalo is fun, challenging and can be quite addictive.
 Many hunters never tire of taking Cape buffalo hunts and return to Africa time after time seeking the thrill of hunting Cape buffalo.